reposense/RepoSense/docs/DeveloperGuide.md

                      The date to stop filtering.
 --formats [FORMAT [FORMAT ...]], -f [FORMAT [FORMAT ...]]
                      The alphanumeric file formats to process.
                      If not provided, default file formats will be used.
                      Please refer to userguide for more information.
 --ignore-standalone-config, -i
                      A flag to ignore the standalone config file in the repo.
 --config PATH, -c PATH
-                     The directory containing  the  config files.If not provided, the config files  will  be obtained from the current working directory.
+                     The directory containing the config files.
+If not provided, the config files will be obtained from the current working directory.
 --repo LOCATION [LOCATION ...], --repos LOCATION [LOCATION ...], -r LOCATION [LOCATION ...]
                      The GitHub URL or disk locations to clone repository.
 ```